emscripten-forge/docs/docs/src/projects/recipes/local_build.md

-# Build recipes locally
+# Setup Local Build

-Emscripten-forge recipes can be build locally.
+Emscripten-forge recipes can be built locally.
 To setup a local dev. environment one can either follow the steps of the [CI pipeline](https://github.com/emscripten-forge/recipes/blob/main/.github/workflows/build_recipes.yaml) or follow the steps below:

-## Setup Local Build